 All commercial signs, both permanent and temporary, require a zoning certificate.
 Specific provisions for different types of signs are provided in the township's zoning resolution or you can call the zoning department at (937)433-0796 for further information.

-The recreation department refund policy can be found under the registration information link.
+The recreation department refund policy can be found under the Refund Policy link on the upper left hand area of this page.

 Parking is prohibited: In front of a public or private driveway; within an intersection; within 10 feet of a fire hydrant; on a crosswalk; within 1 foot of another parked vehicle; within 30 feet of, and upon the approach to, any flashing beacon, stop sign or traffic control device; at any place where signs prohibit stopping, standing or parking, or where curbing is painted yellow; and in a specified handicap space without a permit.
 For more information, call the Montgomery County Sheriff's Office at 225-4357